September 12, 2023

 Given that you can never fully trust a person’s opinion, learn to read the market and understand its trends based on past movements and your own knowledge about a certain coin.
 No matter who the person is and how strongly they feel about a prediction, recognise that they have a bias based on their own emotional attachment to their own worldview and investments.

 Additionally, in the crypto space, a public endorsement by a certain person or group of people can have a huge impact on the coin’s market value and it is not uncommon to see hype-filled pump-and-dump schemes inflating the value of a coin before it inevitably drops back down to earth leaving investors stunned and empty-handed.
-Trust your research and the market before betting your hard-earned cash on someone else’s word.
+Conducting independent research is crucial before making any financial decisions, as markets can be unpredictable.

 Whether you’re a beginner or a veteran, this quote from George Soros is an important one to remember.
 Taking losses is an inevitable part of trading.
 Even some of the best traders are wrong much of the time – what makes them successful is their ability to accept losses and get out of a bad situation before it becomes worse.
-Then, they capitalize and bet big when the market is favourable, and they feel strongly about a position.
+Some traders adjust their position sizes based on market conditions and their confidence in a particular trade.
 It is common for successful traders to lose small amounts of money and then occasionally win large amounts – what matters is their overall profit margin.

 Too often we see new crypto investors fail to accept that they are prone to making mistakes like everyone else.
 Doing your research helps but you can never be certain about anything when it comes to investing.
 Regardless of whether you made a hasty decision or if one of your most valuable assets is tanking, a good trader will acknowledge the situation without too much emotion.
 Accept it and act accordingly.